 Early Capuchin writers: Letters, meditations, prayers, catechesis and homilies of the early Capuchin friars translated into English.

-Studies of the early Capuchin reform: This is an eclectic gathering of various studies done on aspects of the Capuchin reform.
+Studies of the Capuchin reform: This is an eclectic gathering of various studies done on aspects of the Capuchin reform.

 The Legislation section contains the most significant legislation of the Capuchin Friars.
 It extends from the unconfirmed First Rule of the Friars Minor (1209)composed by St Francis of Assisi to the current Constitutions of 2013.